 Once you’ve done that, open up a Facebook Ads account and start paying for some traffic to your website and A/B test different landing pages to see where you get the best results.

 If you think the market for online learning is too flooded, think again.
 People are drawn towards courses for the teacher.
 Your potential students may not like the people behind the courses currently available, but they might like you.

-Another great option (if you’re from North America and if you have a Bachelor’s Degree in any subject) is to join VIP Kid and teach English online through their platform.
-After you’ve been through the interview and are hired, you’ll be given lesson plans to choose from and can start teaching eager Chinese students.
-You’ll earn between $14 – $22 / hour and you pick your own hours.
-Click here to learn more.
+After you’ve been through the easy interview and are hired, you’ll be given lesson plans to choose from and can start teaching eager students.
+You’ll earn up to $26 per hour and you pick your own hours.

 Many people these days are learning all about Facebook Ads and figuring out ways to create ads that sell.
 They then pitch their services to large brands with the idea that they’ll create an ad on Facebook that will increase revenue for that company.

-Again, this is no get rich quick scheme.
+Again, this is not a get-rich-quick scheme.
 If you’re new to Facebook Advertising and Google Ads, it could take you months to learn the ins and outs of the ad platforms.

 Once you have a couple of client websites that are paying you to write an article, I recommend asking them if you can write a certain number per month.
 Offering them a discount for multiple articles will help you accomplish this.